 Remember how I said it’s been chilly here in Michigan lately?
 Well, this weekend it was even chillier, and wet, and grey.
 Total soup weather.
 And, total slow cooker weather, because those are the conditions that make me too sleepy to stand over a stove and cook something.
-It all worked out perfectly, because this month’s Recipe Redux theme was the No-Casserole Crockpot.
 Since I’m still in the middle of my 31 Days of Comfort Food, I thought a cozy chicken soup would be a nice crockpot recipe.

 This was a really easy recipe to put together…probably a good thing, because usually you break out the chicken soup when someone is sick, right?
 I used a wild rice blend that included red and white quinoa, but you could use any rice that you like.

-1 c. wild rice or wild rice blend
+- 1 cup wild rice or wild rice blend

 Enjoy with bread or crackers!
 I made a batch of my gluten free crackers, of course.